Chrotesque/ci-portfolio-project-2/README.md

     - the base game experience that most people are experienced with
     - a help menu to explain all necessary details of the game including the modifications / options I provided
     - a settings menu to customize the experience
-    - an arbitrary score amount chosen me attached to various successful actions within the game and displayed to the user
+    - an arbitrary score amount chosen by the developer attached to various successful actions within the game and displayed to the user
     - a very compact design

     <br>